After a Car Crash: A 6-Step Guide for Drivers in St. Petersburg, FL

 The World Health Organization (WHO) estimates that road traffic accidents account for 1.3 million fatalities annually, and independent analysts estimate that 2.35 million people across America are injured in car crashes yearly.
 These numbers highlight the importance of step number 2, which is to check for physical injuries.

 As a general rule, avoid moving injured people unless there is no other option.
-Always remember paramedics and other emergency crews have specialized emergency training, and your well-meant intentions may have detrimental effects.
+Always remember paramedics and other emergency crews have specialized emergency training, and your well-meaning intentions may have detrimental effects.

 After a car accident where nobody appears injured, you may be tempted not to involve the police.
 This would be a mistake!
 Even though a car crash may seem comparatively minor, you will be faced with numerous factors to consider, which will invariably mean police involvement.